Sarvesh0955/Leetcode-problem-tracker/README.md

 The application automatically stores your data in your browser's local storage, enabling:

 - **Complete Data Persistence**: All problem data is saved automatically when you upload files.
-- **Completed Problem Tracking**: Your progress on completed problems is preserved.
+- **Progress Tracking**: Your completed problems and revision marks are preserved.
 - **Quick Loading**: Data loads automatically when you revisit the site, no need to re-upload files.
 - **Storage Management**: View your current storage usage and clear saved data if needed.